 - Sur La Table sells fondant cutting and press sheets, and has discounts on some Wilton items.

 - Global Sugar Art sells fondant cutters, crimps, rollers, and a wide variety of decorating toolsets.

 - Wal-Mart online carries some Wilton items, such as the fondant decorating tool set.

 - A & H Cake Designs carries embossing tools and several unique fondant shape imprints.

-- Global Sugar Art has one of the widest varieties of fondant cutters on the Web.
+- NY Cakes has one of the widest varieties of fondant cutters on the Web.